fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 - End-user
 - Node Operator

-Each of these users has a huge role on contributing and participating in the network.
+Each of these users has a huge role in contributing and participating in the network.
 They make it possible and lively by requesting resources, through usage, payments or by simply being a plain member of the community.

 ### Client

-The **Client** is a user that consumes data from the network; for instance:
+The **Client** is a user that consumes data from the network, for instance:

 - A developer interested in using the CDN in an application
 - A media publisher wanting to accelerate access to media assets
 - A system administrator looking for instructions to troubleshoot the client library
 - A Solutions Architect looking for a quick overview of an alternative service for a centralized provider
 - Instructions to install and use the client library
-- Others
+- A Web developer looking to decentralize an API service

 A client is a paying customer for the commodities and resources consumed on the network, e.g. a CDN service customer who pays for bandwidth use, etc.